Last updated on June 16th, 2022 at 03:53 pm

 Let’s start with globalization and rapid advances in information technology- it is because of these two factors that demand for language services by international businesses has been rising steadily each year.
 This demand reflects the growing linguistic awareness that global businesses have developed in relation to their global clients.
-Established multinational giants such as Apple and Nike continue to invest more into translation and localization services.
+Established multinational giants such as Apple and Nike continue to invest more in translation and localization services.

-The message should be clear: To earn your global clients’ loyalty and their business, you must fully adapt your brand’s message, products and website to fit the culture of your clients!
+The message should be clear: To earn your global clients’ loyalty and their business, you must fully adapt your brand’s message, products, and website to fit the culture of your clients!
 This is where transcreation comes in.

-To help you fully understand transcreation, let’s revisit its definition: “The adaptation of a message from one language to another, while maintaining its intent, style, tone and context”.
+To help you fully understand transcreation, let’s revisit its definition: “The adaptation of a message from one language to another, while maintaining its intent, style, tone, and context”.

-Adaptation in the transcreation process takes translation a big step further by considering the original message’s intent, context, style and tone- thus making it intelligible and appropriate to another culture.
-That is the reason why transcreation is known as creative translation, since creativity is an important element in the “adaptation process”.
+Adaptation in the transcreation process takes translation a big step further by considering the original message’s intent, context, style, and tone- thus making it intelligible and appropriate to another culture.
+That is the reason why transcreation is known as creative translation since creativity is an important element in the “adaptation process”.

 You’ve Got to Keep Culture In Mind!

-It is clear that transcreation requires an intimate understanding of the target culture- which encompasses its language, acceptable behavior and social norms.
-Each culture and subcultures within, has its own unique elements to consider in the transcreation process.
+It is clear that transcreation requires an intimate understanding of the target culture- which encompasses its language, acceptable behavior, and social norms.
+Each culture and subcultures within has its own unique elements to consider in the transcreation process.
 Remember, words only have meanings in terms of the culture in which they are used!